 Why Buy Ethical?

-When people refer to ethical jewellery, just like with ethical fashion, cars, food, or any type of consumer good, it can refer to a variety of things.
-It is ultimately, up to you to decide what you value most in the quality of products.
-You have the buying power to increase the market for responsibly sourced jewellery and to change the way jewellery is made.
+When people refer to ethical jewellery, just like with ethical fashion or any type of consumer good, it can refer to a variety of things.
+It is ultimately up to you to decide what you value most in the quality of the products you buy.
+You have the buying power to increase the market for responsibly sourced jewellery and to help change the way jewellery is made.

 Options for buyers

-For jewellery made with ethically sourced metals there is the option of buying Fairtrade or Fairmined jewellery or jewellery made from certified recycled metals.
-There is also the option of buying jewellery that is not made with precious metals but rather with alternative, materials.
+You can also choose jewellery made from recycled metals.
+There is also the option of buying jewellery that is not made with precious metals but rather with alternative materials.
 When purchasing jewellery with stones, look for jewellers that can talk to you about where and how their stones are mined and processed.
 If you’re not sure about where you favourite jewellery brand sources their materials, ask them.